patniko/models.dino/docs/getting_started.md

    cd ecg_dino
    ```

-2. Set up the environment:
+2. Set up the Poetry environment:
    ```bash
    bash scripts/setup_environment.sh
    ```

+   This script will install Poetry if it's not already installed, and then install all project dependencies.

 3. Download the PTB-XL dataset:
    ```bash